 You can quickly "zoom in" to view a portion of your data.
-To do this, click and drag the mouse to draw a rectangle over the portion you wish to view.
+To do this, click and drag the mouse to draw a rectangle over the portion you wish to view (rectangle may not appear on some versions of macOS).
 When you release the mouse, Berkeley Madonna adjusts the axis limits so that the portion that was in the rectangle now fills the window.